maya/maya.github.io/_posts/2017-08-14-accessibility.md

 ---
 layout: portfolio_entry
 title: Accessibility for Teams
-excerpt: Led the research and development of a role-based accessibility guide now used as part of 18F’s onboarding and referenced by industry leaders.
+excerpt: I led the research and development of a role-based accessibility guide now used as part of 18F’s onboarding and referenced by industry leaders.
 Partnered with government accessibility leaders to ensure project buy-in.
+tagline: Launching a role-based accessibility guide to get people into the practice of accessibility.
 thumbnail: /img/work/accessibility/accessibility.png
 image: [/img/work/accessibility/accessibility.png]
 link: accessibility.digital.gov